How to Get an Enrolment Letter?

 - an official transcript, OR a copy of your transcript from your school’s website

-See IRCC’s website for details.
+See IRCC’s website for more details.

-To support your PGWP application, please download and include the Unofficial Transcript Letter from Strategic Enrolment Services, signed by our Registrar.
-This letter, which can also be found in the Need to Know section of MyCampus, will explain to an IRCC Officer that Durham College official transcripts are not available at this time.
+To support your PGWP application, please download and include your Unofficial Transcript Letter from the Office of the Registrar.
+This letter, which can also be found in the “Need to Know” section of MyCampus, will explain to an IRCC Officer that Durham College official transcripts are limited at this time.

-We also encourage you to write a brief explanation in your application, as the first page of your Client Information File (a section in the PGWP application form), about why you are including a copy of your transcript instead of your original transcript.
+We also encourage you to write a brief explanation in your application, as the first page of your Client Information File (a section in the PGWP application form), about why you are including a copy of your transcript instead of your official transcript.
 A sample note may be:

 Dear IRCC Officer,

 Please note that I have included a copy of my transcript from my school’s website in my application for a Post-Graduation Work Permit.
 Due to our Office of the Registrar working off-campus in an effort to stop the spread of COVID-19, printing and postage services for official transcripts are limited.
 Please see the letter from our Registrar, included in my application, that confirms this information.

 Current and alumni can obtain a copy of their graduation status(es) at Durham College.
 This official letter can be accessed at any time on MyCampus and will provide you with a confirmation that you have fulfilled the requirements of your program, whether you have just begun your program, have applied to graduate or have successfully graduated from your program.
 You can provide this letter to another academic institution for admission, for employment or PGWP (international students) purposes.

 When your graduation is confirmed, your letter will state “Awarded.”
 If your letter states “Pending” or “Sought,” your graduation status is not yet confirmed.